 This musical's origins are convoluted.
-John Masteroff found inspiration for his book in a play titled I Am a Camera and a book called The Berlin Stories, written by Christopher Isherwood.
+John Masteroff found inspiration for his book in a play titled I Am a Camera and The Berlin Stories, written by Christopher Isherwood.

-While the narrative focus is on American Cliff Bradshaw and his relationship with British cabaret singer Sally Bowles, happenings at the Kit Kat Klub serve to remind the audience of the chilling political developments of the time.
+While the narrative focuses on American Cliff Bradshaw and his relationship with British cabaret singer Sally Bowles, happenings at the Kit Kat Klub serve to remind the audience of the chilling political developments of the time.

 Book musicals go by many names; see how many you know!